kaczla/list-lm/README.md

 # Utils links

+- [AITemplate](https://github.com/facebookincubator/AITemplate) - AITemplate (AIT) is a Python framework that transforms deep neural networks into CUDA (NVIDIA GPU) / HIP (AMD GPU) C++ code for lightning-fast inference serving.
 - [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) - This repository contains code for reproducing the Stanford Alpaca results using low-rank adaptation (LoRA).
 - [Ambrosia](https://github.com/reactorsh/ambrosia) - Ambrosia is a cross-platform command line tool for improving the text datasets you use for machine learning.
+- [Aviary](https://github.com/ray-project/aviary) - Aviary is an app that lets you interact with a variety of large language models (LLMs) in a single place.
+You can compare the outputs of different models directly, rank them by quality, get a cost and latency estimate, and more.
 - [bagua](https://github.com/BaguaSys/bagua) - Bagua is a deep learning training acceleration framework for PyTorch
-- [BiGS](https://github.com/jxiw/BiGS) - This repository contains BiGS's jax model definitions, pretrained models weights, training and fintuning code for our paper exploring using state space models for pretraining.
+- [BiGS](https://github.com/jxiw/BiGS) - This repository contains BiGS's jax model definitions, pretrained models weights, training and fine-tuning code for our paper exploring using state space models for pretraining.
 - [bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
 - [ChainForge](https://github.com/ianarawjo/ChainForge) - ChainForge is a data flow prompt engineering environment for analyzing and evaluating LLM responses.
 It is geared towards early-stage, quick-and-dirty exploration of prompts and response quality that goes beyond ad-hoc chatting with individual LLMs.
 - [cleanlab](https://github.com/cleanlab/cleanlab) - cleanlab automatically finds and fixes errors in any ML dataset